flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

 7. Move any public headers from `ios/Classes` to `Sources/plugin_name_ios/include/plugin_name_ios`.

-    * If you're unsure which headers are public, check your `podspec` for `public_header_files`.
-If not found, that means all of your headers were public.
+    * If you're unsure which headers are public, check your `podspec` file's [`public_header_files`][] attribute.
+      If this attribute  is not specified, all of your headers were public.
       You should consider whether or not you want all of your headers to be public.

-    * The `pluginClass` defined in your pubspec.yaml must be public and within this directory.
+    * The `pluginClass` defined in your `pubspec.yaml` file must be public and within this directory.

 8. Handling modulemap (skip this step if not using a custom modulemap):